AlonKellner/alonkellner.github.io/_posts/en-us/2024-07-29-portfolio-start.md

 2. **CHFSto** - Not live yet.
 An open-source python package that will allow you to use your favorite libraries (`os`, `pathlib`, `shutil`, `requests`, `pandas` and more) with any url scheme (`file`, `http`\\`https` or `s3` and more).
 More updates soon.
 3. **Number Theory paper** - I proved some nice properties about sets of reciprocal numbers that add up to whole numbers, I will formalize them and publish them in a paper.
 More details soon.
 4. **Botanical Dataset** - A long story led me to start building an automated pipeline for creating a center aligned images dataset, of three main categories: Eggs, Butterflies and Molluscs.
-5. **E2E Multi-Speaker Identification with Weak labels** - This is a concept which was part of a project I worked on, it proved to be promising, I plan to reproduce the concept on multiple models and datasets to evaluate the effectiveness of the method.
+5. **E2E Multi-Speaker Identification with Weak labels** - This is a concept which was part of a project I worked on, it proved to be promising, I plan to reproduce the concept with multiple models and datasets to evaluate the effectiveness of the method.

 These are the projects which I feel confident about, other projects which I plan to try are more risky and less mature, but stay tuned and I might share my thoughts about them along the way :)